-The club that became Accrington Stanley was founded in the early 1890s, as Stanley Villa, by a group of regulars at the Stanley Arms pub on Stanley Street.
+Stanley Villa, the club that became Accrington Stanley, was founded in the early 1890s by a group of regulars at the Stanley Arms pub on Stanley Street.
 The pub building still stands at the junction with Washington Street.
-They played in the Accrington & District League and became Accrington Stanley sometime after 1893, when Accrington FC – th’Owd Reds – resigned from the Football League they had helped found in 1888.
+Villa played in the Accrington & District League and became Accrington Stanley sometime after 1893, when Accrington FC – th’Owd Reds – resigned from the Football League they had helped found in 1888.

-Bell’s Temperance was a working mans’ club founded in the 1880s in honour of William Bell, a temperance speaker well known in the North and the inspiration of the local lads who founded it.
-The club stood on the corner of Edmund Street and Nuttall Street, in a building now occupied by a takeaway.
+Bell’s Temperance was a working mens’ club founded in the 1880s in honour of William Bell, a temperance speaker well known in the North and an inspiration for the local lads who founded it.
+The club stood on the corner of Edmund Street and Nuttall Street in a building now occupied by a takeaway.
 It had its own very successful football team whose ground was opposite the junction of Hudson Street and William Nuttall Street.
 The latter is the present day Belfield Road, and the site of the ground is beneath a row of houses.
 The pitch must have had quite a slope!

-Peel Park (the name both of the ground and the neighbouring district) achieved its two record crowds in that successful 1954-55 season – 17,634 for a friendly against Blackburn in November, and a best-ever League crowd of 15,425 against York the following April.
-Floodlights also went up that year, among the first in the country.
-At this time Peel Park had an impressive capacity of around 25,000, but by the time of Stanley’s demise that had dropped due to terracing on the Burnley Road side having been replaced by a new stand.
+Peel Park (the name both of the ground and the neighbouring district) achieved its two record crowds in that successful 1954-55 season – 17,634 for a friendly with Blackburn in November, and a best-ever League gate of 15,425 against York the following April.
+The floodlights that went up that year were among the first in the country.
+At this time Peel Park had an impressive capacity of around 25,000 but it later fell when terracing on the Burnley Road side was replaced by a new stand.
 The expense of re-erecting this stand, acquired by Stanley from the Army’s parade ground at Aldershot, is generally regarded as a factor in their financial collapse.

-1 Peel Park in its heyday; 2 the new stand (picture, Lancashire Telegraph); 3 an impressive capacity.
+1 Peel Park in its heyday; 2 the new stand (Lancashire Telegraph); 3 an impressive capacity.

-The stand on the opposite side, the Hotel Stand – with the Peel Park Hotel behind – was built in 1921, when Stanley first moved in.
-Straddling the halfway line, by the 1950s its original barrel roof had been joined by a sloping extension over the paddock in front, and by two offset semi-circular gables that have become the ground’s iconic image.
-Unusually the players entered the field of play, not down a tunnel but via caged steps from a dressing-room block behind the terracing.
+On the opposite side the Hotel Stand – with the Peel Park Hotel behind – dated from 1921 when Stanley first took up residence.
+It straddled the halfway line, and by 1955 the original barrel roof had been joined by a sloping extension over the paddock in front and by two offset semi-circular gables that have become the ground’s iconic image.
+Unusually the players entered the field of play not down a tunnel, but via caged steps from a dressing-room block behind the terracing.

 1, the Peel Park Hotel; 2 the Hotel Stand

-The Peel Park Kop, or Huncoat End, to its right, was a large open terrace dating from the early 1950s.
-It faced a smaller terrace at the opposite end, backing onto Peel Park school.
+To its right stood the Peel Park Kop, or Huncoat End, a large open terrace dating from the early 1950s.
+It faced a smaller terrace at the opposite end that backed onto Peel Park school.
 In the ground’s later years this boasted a low cover that wrapped around the far corner as far as the eighteen-yard line.

 1, fans on the Kop; 2, the School End cover (with groundsman’s daughter and her dog).